Ferrari 250: 250 GT Berlinetta Lusso

 Pininfarina updated the 250 GT with the GT Lusso or GTL.
-Introduced at the 1962 Paris show, the car had flowing lines and a fastback shape typical of the GT cars of the mid-1960s.
+Introduced at the 1962 Paris Motor Show, the car had flowing lines and a fastback shape typical of the GT cars of the mid-1960s.
 The engine was the 250 GTO's Tipo 168 with 240 PS and three Weber 36DCS carburettors.

 Built by Scaglietti, the Lusso continued through 1964 with few modifications.

 Rock star Eric Clapton owned one, and an example that had been owned by Steve McQueen sold at auction for $2.3 million on 16 August 2007.

 In 2004, Sports Car International placed the 250 GT Lusso tenth on a list of Top Sports Cars of the 1960s.
 Steve Boone, a member of the Rock and Roll Hall of Fame with the group Lovin' Spoonful owned chassis number #4237, which was stolen from a repair shop in Queens, New York and never found.